MaironW/entertainment-wave-2021/README.md

 ./wave
 ```

-### Install and Configure XTerm as the main console
+## Install and Configure XTerm as the main console

-You may already noticed that using the default console for the Raspi is becoming dificult because of the Overscan.
+You may already have noticed that using the default console for the Raspi is becoming difficult because of Overscan.

-Because Spotify-tui relies on the terminal, it was better to use an stand alone terminal, configured according to my screen.
+Because Spotify-tui relies on the terminal, it was better to use a standalone terminal, configured according to my screen.

 ```
 sudo apt-get install xterm